Kocharyan: Those who stood up for our population’s defense are facing arrest now

-Second President Robert Kocharyan has expressed his disappointment over the Armenia authorities’ surprisingly suspicious inaction following the Azerbaijani president’s menacing remarks laying territorial claims to Armenia.
+Second President Robert Kocharyan has expressed his disappointment over the Armenian authorities’ surprisingly suspicious inaction following the Azerbaijani president’s menacing remarks laying territorial claims to Armenia.

 In a public post on Facebook, the leader of Armenia Alliance stressed the urgent importance of giving a tough reaction to the kind of rhetoric, describing it as the only real guarantee for the country’s safe future.